slothelle/cryptozoologist/README.md

 Cryptozoologist.random # => 'forest-green-wasp-getup'
 ```

+If your config includes the `Quantity` dictionary, it will be prepended to your string.

 ### `Cryptozoologist.lorem(sentence_count)`

 `Cryptozoologist.lorem(sentence_count)` will return a string consisting of the number of sentences you request.
+It will use every dictionary available based on your config.

 Example: